 Debian and Ubuntu packages are provided for stable and LTS releases, and can be installed using

 A software installer is provided for macOS.
 Opening the

 .pkg in Finder and following the

 A software installer is provided for Windows.
 Running the

 Do not modify the default installation path.
 If you do so you will need to fix frida-qbdi.js with the new path.

 The docker image is available in Docker Hub.
-The image is minimal and doesn’t containt any compiler.
-You need to install your needed application or adapt the following dockerfile.
+The image is minimal and does not contain any compiler.
+You need to install the needed application or adapt the following dockerfile.

-To run the container, we recommend to allow the usage of PTRACE that was needed to use QBDIPreload.
+To run the container, we recommend allowing the usage of PTRACE that is necessary to use QBDIPreload.

 $ docker run -it --rm --cap-add=SYS_PTRACE --security-opt seccomp:unconfined <image> bash